 1. Service Area Adult Services - Commissioning & Performance 2.
 Proposal No. 8 3.
 Head of Service Anne Hagan What is the proposal?
-Use the savings proposal wording and more detail if needed Commissioning and Contracts: St John's Day Centre, Self-Directed Sup service/Learning disability services - total £145,000 oport, views about home care 4.
-Budget Proposal Work with CCG, Public Health & other BHCC Commissioners to commission voluntary sector in a more efficient way, and ensuring that the services common plans & deliver good outcomes for people.
+Use the savings proposal wording and more detail if nee ded 4.
+Budget Proposal Commissioning and Contracts: St John's Day Centre, Self-Directed Support, views about home care service/Learning disability services - total £145,000 Work with CCG, Public Health & other BHCC Commissioners to commission services in the community & voluntary sector in a more efficient way, and ensuring that the services commissioned link with commissioning plans & deliver good outcomes for people.
 The majority of community & voluntary sector contracts in Adult Social Care (ASC) are jointly funded by with the CCG / public health.
 Any discussions about budgets have involved partners.
-Highlight the most significant disproportionate impacts on groups 5.
-Summary of impacts Disproportionate impacts identified related to the following characterist Disability (LD and other), carers tics: Age (older and younger), A reduction in funding for some contracts where the needs of service of A reduction in funding in some contracts where commissioning plans h effective for commissioners in ASC, the CCG and Public Health to wo People affected will be mainly those who use 'preventative' type service sector.
-People using care services will include people who are older, p or a physical disability & mental health needs.
-Carers may also be impacted due to changes in services. nave changed, and where it is more rk together to procure services ces in the community & voluntary For 2016/17 this will impact on People who use community meals (see separate EIA number 9) People who use St John's Day Centre
+Highlight the most significant disproportionate impacts on groups Disproportionate impacts identified related to the following characteristics: Disability (LD and other), carers Age (older and younger), 5.
+Summary of impacts A reduction in funding for some contracts where the needs of service user.
+A reduction in funding in some contracts where commissioning plans have effective for commissioners in ASC, the CCG and Public Health to work to People affected will be mainly those who use 'preventative' type services i sector.
+People using care services will include people who are older, peop or a physical disability &amp; mental health needs.
+Carers may also be impacted due to changes in services. changed, and where it is more gether to procure services n the community & voluntary For 2016/17 this will impact on • People who use community meals (see separate EIA number 9) • People who use St John's Day Centre